The Bahamas: Culture

-A form of African-based folk magic is practiced by some Bahamians, mainly in the Family Islands (out-islands) of The Bahamas.
-The practice of obeah is illegal in The Bahamas and punishable in law.
+A form of African-based folk magic is practised by some Bahamians, mainly in the Family Islands (out-islands) of the Bahamas.
+The practice of obeah is illegal in the Bahamas and punishable in law.

 In the outer islands also called Family Islands, handicrafts include basketry made from palm fronds.
 This material, commonly called "straw", is plaited into hats and bags that are popular tourist items.

 Junkanoo is a traditional Afro-Bahamian street parade of 'rushing', music, dance and art held in Nassau (and a few other settlements) every Boxing Day and New Year's Day.
 Junkanoo is also used to celebrate other holidays and events such as Emancipation Day.

 Regattas are important social events in many family island settlements.
 They usually feature one or more days of sailing by old-fashioned work boats, as well as an onshore festival.

 Many dishes are associated with Bahamian cuisine, which reflects Caribbean, African and European influences.
 Some settlements have festivals associated with the traditional crop or food of that area, such as the "Pineapple Fest" in Gregory Town, Eleuthera or the "Crab Fest" on Andros.
 Other significant traditions include story telling.

 Bahamians have created a rich literature of poetry, short stories, plays and short fictional works.
 Common themes in these works are (1) an awareness of change, (2) a striving for sophistication, (3) a search for identity, (4) nostalgia for the old ways and (5) an appreciation of beauty.
-Some major writers are Susan Wallace, Percival Miller, Robert Johnson, Raymond Brown, O.M.
+Some major writers are Susan Wallace, Marion Bethel, Percival Miller, Robert Johnson, Raymond Brown, O.M.
 Smith, William Johnson, Eddie Minnis and Winston Saunders.

-Bahamas culture is rich with beliefs, traditions, folklore and legend.
-The best-known folklore and legends in The Bahamas include the lusca and chickcharney creatures of Andros, Pretty Molly on Exuma Bahamas and the Lost City of Atlantis on Bimini Bahamas.
+The best-known folklore and legends in the Bahamas include the lusca and chickcharney creatures of Andros, Pretty Molly on Exuma Bahamas and the Lost City of Atlantis on Bimini Bahamas.

+Media

 Symbols

 The Bahamian flag was adopted in 1973.
 Its colours symbolise the strength of the Bahamian people; its design reflects aspects of the natural environment (sun and sea) and economic and social development.
 The flag is a black equilateral triangle against the mast, superimposed on a horizontal background made up of three equal stripes of aquamarine, gold and aquamarine.

-The coat of arms of The Bahamas contains a shield with the national symbols as its focal point.
-The shield is supported by a marlin and a flamingo, which are the national animals of The Bahamas.
+The coat of arms of the Bahamas contains a shield with the national symbols as its focal point.
+The shield is supported by a marlin and a flamingo, which are the national animals of the Bahamas.
 The flamingo is located on the land, and the marlin on the sea, indicating the geography of the islands.

-On top of the shield is a conch shell, which represents the varied marine life of the island chain.
+On top of the shield is a conch shell, which represents the marine life of the island chain.
 The conch shell rests on a helmet.
 Below this is the actual shield, the main symbol of which is a ship representing the Santa María of Christopher Columbus, shown sailing beneath the sun.
 Along the bottom, below the shield appears a banner upon which is the national motto: